 The Office of Church Ministry's primary objective is to bring people together who, under the guidance of the Holy Spirit, determine that a relationship will be profitable to the work of the local church or the denominational agency for God's kingdom.

-To contact the Office of Church Ministry call (817) 923-1921 ext.
-6330 or e-mail cmr@swbts.edu.
+To contact the Office of Church Ministry call (817) 921-8856 or e-mail cmr@swbts.edu.

 Ethical Conduct

 General Information